Enderalex1309/someblogthingig/content/posts/trying-out-a-biphasic-sleep-schedule/index.md

 My plan is it to go to sleep right after I get home from school, wake up sometime for dinner and the go to sleep again when I have enough time to make up the optimal 7-9 hours.
 This way I can maintain a social life and still try out this little experiment.

-### The Log

-`6 Nov.
-2023`

-I'm actually tired before going to bed a second time!
-I did get some of my energy back even though I didn't sleep very deeply after coming home from school.
-I think that's probably just something my body has to get adjusted to.
-I wasn't very productive after waking up as I was on call with a friend and then started overthinking and then it was time for bed again.
-The time I have after waking up a second time is very limited I have realized so I should use it wisely (I sound like a wizard).
-I was honestly not too tired after waking up either and started getting tired when bed-time-2 was on the menu so thats pretty good so far.
-I'm mostly stressing out about the two tests I'll have write in two days (!!) and hope that this helps me study somehow.

-`7.
-Nov.
-2023`

-Sooo it's currently 01:29 am and I finally finished studying for my biology test.
-Whats surprising to me is that I still have enough time before bed to write this.
-Okay but let's start at the beginning - so i woke up, pretty awake and then did the mistake (or habit) of just going back to sleep.
-When i woke up like half an hour later I was in pain.
-I took my medication and was fine,,, for a moment.
-The pain stayed in varying intensity during the whole day.
-This is probably because my body isn't adapted to this schedule yet and my chronic pain gets worse when I do something different than my inner-body-schedule.
-Around 2 pm I got a little tired but I couldn't just go to sleep.
-That vanished when I returned home even though I got home kind of late, which is why I showered and ate dinner **before** going to sleep.
-When I went to sleep it was about 6:30 pm and I woke up around 7:30 pm because my mom wanted to talk to me.
-Then I went to sleep again as I wanted to wake up naturally.
-I woke up at around 10:30 pm (kind of late if you ask me) and I wasn't motivated at all.
-When I opened Whatsapp I saw that many of my friends were online and talking while I was sleeping and now, as I'm awake, they're all going to bed.
-This isn't much of a problem when I go to bed earlier though (I hope).
-As I mentioned earlier I was pretty productive though.
-This is good because it proves that this sleeping rhythm does have some advantages.

 ### Questions I asked myself during this expreiment